Mohamed-avr/EduBejaia/README.md

 - **Journey Mapping:** Mapping out the user journey to identify key touchpoints and areas for improvement.

 #### 2. Wireframing
-Based on our research, we create wireframes to outline the basic structure and flow of the platform.
-These wireframes serve as a blueprint for the user interface.
+not yet .

 #### 3. Prototyping
-Next, we develop interactive prototypes that allow us to test and refine the user experience before moving into full development.
-This step ensures that our design solutions are both functional and intuitive.
+not yet .

 #### 4. Visual Design
-With feedback from the prototype, we finalize the visual design, focusing on creating an interface that is not only aesthetically pleasing but also aligned with our users' needs.
-We prioritize simplicity, clarity, and accessibility in all design decisions.
+not yet .

 #### 5. User Testing
-Before launching any feature, we conduct user testing sessions to validate our designs.
-This helps us identify any issues and make necessary adjustments to ensure a seamless user experience.
+not yet .

 ### Development Process

 #### 1. Frontend Development
-Using React.js/React Native, we build responsive and interactive user interfaces that work seamlessly across all devices.
+We will try to be close to javascript so maybe we will decide to use react.js/next.js and react native for the frontend

 #### 2. Backend Development
 Our backend is currently in the planning stages.
 We don't have any backend developers at the moment, and we're seeking contributors to help us implement the backend.
-Please [Join Us](#join-us) if you're interested!
+Please [Join Us](#https://t.me/+dUYg3rV0G544N2Fk) if you're interested!

 #### 3. Continuous Integration and Deployment
-We plan to implement CI/CD pipelines using GitHub Actions to automate testing and deployment, ensuring that our platform is always up-to-date and reliable.
+nothing yet

 #### 4. Quality Assurance
-Throughout the development process, our QA team conducts thorough testing to ensure that the platform is free of bugs and performs optimally.
+nothing yet.

 ---

 ## Contact
-For any questions, support, or inquiries, please reach out to us at [your contact email].
+For any questions, support, or inquiries, please reach out to us at [boukhanoufmohammed@gmail.com].
 We're excited to have you on this journey with us as we work to transform education in Algeria!